jordanmurkin/chrome-tracking-stripper/README.md

  - utm_cid
  - utm_reader

+All Amazon tokens after and including the "ref" are stripped.

 This extension requires these [permissions][]:

  - `webRequest`, to use the [`chrome.webRequest` API][webRequest]
  - `webRequestBlocking`, to use `chrome.webRequest` in a blocking fashion
  - `http://*/*?*`, to filter http URLs
  - `https://*/*?*`, to filter https URLs

+Original extension by Jordan Irwin can be found at [Chrome web store][store]

 [![Urchin Logo](icon-128.png "Urchin Logo")](http://www.openclipart.org/detail/69997)